leightonshank/leightonshank.github.io/resume.md

 - Experienced in integrating software applications with existing systems
 - Able to quickly learn new programming languages and technologies
 - Leading and working on development teams using Agile practices
+- Working with and contribuiting to open-source projects

 Technical Skills
 ----------------